ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 that let me select installed programs interactively and press
 <kbd>RET</kbd> to execute them.

-This was very useful - until I discovered that if I tried to open a second terminal emulator while one was already running it would display an error:
+Helm was very useful - until I discovered that if I tried to open a second terminal emulator while one was already running, it would display an error:

     Error: urxvt is already running

-Now if this had been dmenu, I might have had to go through the whole process described above to fix the issue.
+Had this been dmenu, I might have had to go through the whole process described above to fix the issue.
 But it wasn't dmenu - it was an Emacs program, and I did the following things:

-1. I pressed <kbd>C-h k</kbd>[^2] (which means "please tell me what the following key does"), followed by <kbd>s-d</kbd> (which was my key binding for launching programs).
+1. I pressed <kbd>C-h k</kbd>[^2] (which means "please tell me what the following key does"), followed by <kbd>s-d</kbd> (which was my keybinding for launching programs).

 2. Emacs displayed a new buffer saying, roughly: